SigmaHQ/sigmahq.github.io/docs/meta/filters.md

 User="adm_*"
 ```

 ## Best Practices

+### Sharing Sigma Filters

+Whist Sigma Filters are a fantastic way to share exclusions across multiple Sigma rules, it's recommended to use Sigma Filters as a way to "tune" your alerts to your own organisation, and to update the Sigma rules themselves to include any filters you believe would benefit the community.

 - When naming / using Filters, use the term "filter in" or "filter out" to easily identify the purpose of the filter.
 For example, "filter_out_domain_controllers.yml" or "filter_in_administrators.yml
 - Keep filters in a separate directory from your Sigma rules for better organization and maintainability.